-A General required to Retreat must move at least 1 Area, but can Retreat up to his Evasion distance at his reduced Army size (see 18.2 EVASION SUCCEEDS).
+A side required to Retreat must move at least 1 Area, but, at the loser's discretion, can Retreat up to its Evasion distance at its reduced size (see 18.2 EVASION SUCCEEDS).

-A stack of Unled Brigades is treated as if they were combined into an Army for determining their Retreat distance, and treated as a General for applying other Retreat rules:
+A stack of Unled Brigades is treated as if they were combined into an Army for determining their Retreat distance, and applying other Retreat rules:

 - All Brigades must Retreat to the same Area. - The Retreat cannot be into any Areas containing an Enemy Brigade or General. - If the Retreating General was the defender, he may not enter the Area that the attacker moved in from. - If the Retreating General was the attacker, the first Area he retreats to must be the Area he moved in from. - If a Retreating General enters an Area with an Enemy PC marker, remove an additional Brigade (one at most per entire Retreat).
-This Brigade is not eliminated; it is immediately available for Recruitment. - If a Retreating General has more than two Brigades, he cannot use the Maritime line. - A Retreat cannot violate Subordination rules, and Subordinates cannot leave an Army as part of a Retreat. - A General that cannot Retreat must Surrender.
+This Brigade is not eliminated; it is immediately available for Recruitment. - If a Retreating General has more than two Brigades, he cannot use the Maritime line. - A Retreat cannot violate Subordination rules, and Subordinates cannot leave an Army as part of a Retreat. - An Army that cannot Retreat must Surrender.

-Play Note: Unlike some card-driven games, Retreats can end in Neutral or Enemy-controlled Areas.
+Play Note: Unlike some card-driven games, Retreats can end in neutral or Enemy-controlled Areas.